Titus-von-Koeller/tiniflow/README.md

-# 'tini.flow' -- Hey, everybody is still dealing with Shell-scripts...
+# `tini.flow` -- Hey, everybody is still dealing with Shell-scripts...

 Shell is powerful, simple, and universal.
 But Shell is also obscure, baroque, and severely limited.
 Yet, it is often the most natural way to solve common automation problems.
 Stepping back, Shell scripts are one of the most common ways to implement workflows.
 Building workflows is a critical and core component of automation.